 - Project names

-The Mobile app (which I highly recommend) has a document scanning function which may take some getting used to, but the end result is clear, searchable, and doesn’t take up megabytes of space.
+The Mobile app (which I highly recommend) has a document scanning function that may take some getting used to, but the end result is clear, searchable, and doesn’t take up megabytes of space.

 To finish it off I created an Index note, just as you would in a bullet journal.
 I made a table and listed everything in my notebook and the appropriate page numbers.
 And then I turned those page numbers into links to take you to the note with the corresponding number.
 The index sits comfortably at the top and makes it easy for me to see at a glance everything in the notebook.
 I can click on what I want or scroll down to the page I need and everything is in the right order!